“The Balcony Room”

 Additionally, there are several points of perspective suggested by the light from the window and the line where the floor meets the wall along the back.
 This could be due to his lack of formal education.
 Menzel was mostly self-taught and was just beginning his long painterly career.

-At the time, Menzel was creating large-scale history paintings of specific scenes of Frederick the Great for the Œuvres de Frédéric le Grand which was published between 1846 and 1856.
+At the time, Menzel was creating large-scale history paintings of scenes from the life of Frederick the Great for the Œuvres de Frédéric le Grand, published between 1846 and 1856.
 This type of painting style was vastly different from his other work and suggests a spontaneity.

 This piece is an example of a new type of art that was happening around this time, called ‘private’ art.
 With private art, an artist painted for the sheer joy of painting.
 Therefore, there were no obligations to adhere to current artistic conventions and no care of how an audience would perceive it.
 Though this painting is a finished piece, art critics of the day would have only seen this as a preparatory sketch, and not a finished piece.